Stay up-to-date on campus farms and gardens.

 The following map shows locations of each garden on campus.

 Berkeley Student Farms

 The Berkeley Student Farms coalition is a transparent and democratic student-led and community-based organization that prioritizes movement building, meaningful inclusion, and equitable distribution of food, land, and knowledge through collective action and resistance.
 The coalition utilizes ecological land management to create a network of sites dedicated to anti-oppression and student basic needs, ultimately producing thriving safe spaces for experiential education and food justice in the Bay Area.

-- Herbicide Free Cal hosts community work days.
+- Re:wild Your Campus (formerly Herbicide Free Campus) hosts community work days.

 - UC Botanical Garden offers various volunteer positions including garden ambassadors, propagators, curation, docent, and more.